refraction-ray/general-notes/lectures/Breif Intro to Machine Learning for Physicists.md

 Traning data is for usual back propagation training process and parameters updates.
 Evaluation data is used in evaluation process, where the accuracy is calculated though the evaluation data is not used to update parameters.
 What is the use of evaluation?
 It aims to guide the hyperparamters update.
 We can change our settings of the NN (hyperparameters) to make the accuracy in evaluation process higher.
 And for test data, it is the final examination of the model.
 If the accuracy is acceptable, then the model is ready to go.
 You are NEVER allowed to adjust your model (no matter parameters or hyper parameters) based on the test data.
 Testing is merely a final examination, it is CHEATING if you train the model with any hints from the test process.
 And it is also WRONG to evaluate your final model based on the evaluation data, since you have adjusted the model to satisfy them before (Frankly speaking, physicists usually get things wrong related to this paragraph, what they have done are mostly circular argument and make nonsense).

 Once we have the training algorithm and the prediction algorithm, we can fit every function in the world as long as we have enough paramters.
-(But if the number of parameters increases with the system size, the model is impossible to make sense in computers.)
+But if the number of parameters increases with the system size, the model is impossible to make sense in computers.
+Therefore, it is still impressive why NN learning so effective with so cheap settings and so smalll number of parameters.
+We will talk the effectiveness from physics perspective in the application sections.

 * Summary on the components of NN

-Layers, connections, activation functions in each layer, loss functions.
+Layers, connections, activation functions in each layer, loss functions, initialize of parameters, batches and epochs.

 ### Convolutional Neural Network